 In addition to her education in fitness, Rachel holds a BFA from NC School of the Arts in Dance and is currently pursuing her Doctorate in Physical Therapy from Samuel Merritt University in Oakland.
 While she is passionate about health and fitness, she also believes strongly in the ability of human movement to heal and rehabilitate injuries and looks forward to a future full of enriching others with the power of with movement education.
-Rachel teaches Pilates Mat class on Saturdays at 8:30am.

 With a background in theatre, dance, and movement arts, Sarah Kate believes that yoga is about connecting with the body as a way of coming back to oneself.
 Her classes emphasize intentional, aligned movement in order to allow greater physical and mental freedom.

 A former instructor of literature and writing, Sarah Kate brings her love of language and a focus on individualized instruction to the mat in an unrushed, poetic practice.
 Her classes progress through a measured sequence or flow and end with deep restoration; adjustments and modifications make the practice accessible to every body.
 Special emphasis is placed on maintaining a practice that is both steady and easeful.
 Yoga is, for Sarah Kate, part of a lifelong study of embodiment that incorporates dance-based, philosophical, literary, and somatic practices.
 She enjoys teaching diverse styles of yoga, including hatha, vinyasa flow, yin, and meditation.
 When not practicing or teaching yoga, Sarah Kate can be found studying Middle Eastern dance traditions, grading for courses at Cal, and working toward certification as a Birth Doula.
-Sarah Kate teaches Vinyasa Yoga at 6:30pm on Monday nights and Hatha Yoga at 9:15am on Thursdays.

 “Love the hills, embrace the hills, make the hills your friend” was my motto during years of running and cycling through the beautiful bay area.
 I believe “No” only means you have to work a little harder to reach your goal.
 Tori’s passion for sports started as a young gymnast and continued through many years of competitive marathon running.
 Her personal highlights include running in Boston, being a guide runner to a disabled athlete in New York and finally achieving a personal best of 3:21 on a flat Sacramento course.
 As the aches and pains grew from running, Tori turned to triathlon racing for some cross training.
 Her first passion might have been running, but her life’s purpose is being a mother to two children, wife, dog walker, and chef.
-Tori teaches cycling class on Fridays @ 10am.